24/7 Admissions | Call Now: (800) 939-6636

 Amenities Offered

-We provide countless amenities within our sober living program so that you can be comfortable at all times.
+At New Directions for Women, we provide countless amenities within our sober living program so that you can be comfortable at all times.
 Our recreational amenities will also help keep you entertained and active in between treatment sessions.
+Our amenities include:

 • Private and shared bedrooms in a single-family home